faarhaan10/aventoura-client-side/README.md

 This is a amazing project created with some codes and hard-workfull mentality, nothing else.
 Combination of all fucntionlities are seems difficult, But was far easier than I think at first time.
 Anyway this is a `web-app` about `tours & travells`.
 You can visit on this web-app here: https://aventoura-b977d.web.app/ .
 But rememdber you cannot visit all routes because some routes are `privet-route`, you have to `login` first to visit.
 Dont worry about your information.
 Its `authenticated` with `google` and `git-hub` using `firebase` Thats it.
 All data using in this web app are hosted in `mongo db`.
 I used to make some api for `create`, `read`, `update`, and `delete` operation performs for the client side.

 ### Fuctionalities
 -	Users can sign-in with Google.
--	Users can purchase products and cancel orders.
+-	Can book desired tour plan.
--	Admin can manage all purchases, products and also make another admin.
+-	Users can see and cancel his/her tour plans.
--	Product shipping status is also controlled by the admin.
+-	Admin can update tour status, add new plan, delete users tour plan.
 -	Sign-in users only can seen main fuctionalities on this website.
 -	Admin route is protected.